jandrestrauss/PzBotz/README.md

 - Automated server restart schedule with in-game and Discord warnings.
 - Automated server restart when a mod update is detected.
 - Execute server commands through Discord bot commands.
-- Perk parser with a caching system to aid players.
 - Auto server start if the server quits unexpectedly.
 - Commands to check RAM and CPU usage, and to backup the server.
 - Localization support for different languages.